JaapvanEkris/openrowingmonitor/docs/Architecture.md

 * the possibility to measure on the upward or downward moving flank, or both
 * the provision of a built-in debounce filter

-An alternative is the `onoff` library, which was used in OpenRowingMonitor up to version 0.8.2, which does work with the new RPi5 architecture.
-Although the latter benefits could be moved to `GpioTimerService.js`, the two former benefits can't.
+An alternative is the `onoff` library, which was used in OpenRowingMonitor up to version 0.8.2.
+This does work with the new RPi5 architecture.
+Although the latter benefit could be moved to `GpioTimerService.js`, the two former benefits can't.
+Based on test runs with historic data, we see a significant drop in dataquality.
+For example, we see a significant drop in the average Goodness of Fit for drag detection from 0.97-0.99 to 0.80-0.85.
+We also see a very significant increase in cyclic error correction error messages, forced cyclic error filter resets and stroke detection errors, where in the `pigpio` setup these are very rare.
 Therefore, we decided to wait with moving to onoff until a decent alternative for `pigpio` emerges.

 ### Race conditions between commands and metrics